epinio/epinio/docs/howtos/development.md

 ### Run the current development build

-Every time a change is made in the Epinio source code, the binary running inside the epinio-server Pod need to be replaced with a freshly compiled one.
+Every time a change is made in the Epinio source code, the binary running inside the epinio-server Pod has to be replaced with a freshly compiled one.
 This can be achieved by running the following command:

 ```